 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus, or COVID-19, a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 pandemic continues to adversely impact economic activity in retail real estate and has contributed to significant volatility and downward pressure on a significant number of our tenants in many communities where our properties are located.
-The impact of the pandemic has been rapidly evolving and, as cases of the virus have continued to be identified, governments and other authorities, including where we own or hold interests in properties, have imposed measures intended to control its spread, including restrictions on freedom of movement, group gatherings and business operations such as travel bans, border closings, business closures, quarantines, stay-at-home, shelter-in-place orders, density limitations and social distancing measures.
-As a result, the Company may experience material impacts including, but not limited to, changes in the ability to recognize revenue due to changes in the probability of collection, reductions in lease income associated with the write-off of operating lease receivables, and asset impairment charges as a result of changing cash flows generated by our properties.
-Given the differing consumer demographics and responses to the pandemic and the characteristics and layout of certain properties, these measures are impacting, and will continue to impact, some properties more than others.
-The impacts of the COVID-19 pandemic on our operations and financial condition cannot be reasonably estimated at this time.
+The COVID-19 pandemic has already had a significant impact on economic and market conditions around the world in the first half of 2020 and continues to adversely impact economic activity in retail real estate.
+The impact of the COVID-19 pandemic continues to evolve and governments and other authorities, including where we own or hold interests in properties, have imposed measures intended to control its spread, including restrictions on freedom of movement, group gatherings and business operations such as travel bans, border closings, business closures, quarantines, stay-at-home, shelter-in-place orders, density limitations and social distancing measures.
+Governments and other authorities are in varying stages of lifting or modifying some of these measures, however certain governments and other authorities have already been forced to, and others may in the future, reinstate these measures or impose new, more restrictive measures, if the risks, or the tenants' and consumers' perception of the risks, related to the COVID-19 pandemic worsen at any time.
+Given the differing consumer demographics and responses to the pandemic and the characteristics and layout of certain properties, the impact of COVID-19 and these measures has been, and will continue be, greater on some properties than others.
+As a result of the COVID-19 pandemic and these measures, the Company may experience material impacts including changes in the ability to recognize revenue due to changes in our assessment of the probability of collection of lease income and asset impairment charges as a result of changing cash flows generated by our properties.